Mario1234/java-coderbytechallenges/README.md

 Input:"hello+3"
 Output:"Ifmmp+3"

 +++

 Input:"fun times!"
 Output:"gvO Ujnft!"

++++

+Input:"Welcome to the zoo"
+Output:"Xfmdpnf Up UIf App"

 # LetterCapitalize
 Using the Java language, have the function LetterCapitalize(str) take the str parameter being passed and capitalize the first letter of each word.
 Words will be separated by only one space.

 Input:"hello world"
 Output:"Hello World"

 +++

 Input:"i ran there"
 Output:"I Ran There"